jazyz/UFCFightPredictor/README.md

 # UFC Fight Predictor

 UFCFightPredictor is a Python-based tool that leverages web scraping techniques to gather data from ufcstats.com and employs machine learning techniques like LightGBM (Light Gradient Boosting Machine) model for fight predictions.
-With a dataset comprising over 19,000 fights and data points, UFCFightPredictor has achieved a remarkable 64% accuracy, surpassing the community standard of 62%.
+With a dataset comprising over 19,000 fights and data points, UFCFightPredictor has achieved a remarkable 64% accuracy, surpassing previous research paper accuracies of 62%.

 ## Web Scraping